LiquidIce95/Quant_Data_Platform/README.md

 The U.S. Energy Information Administration (EIA) is the Department of Energy’s independent statistical agency that collects, analyzes, and disseminates impartial energy data and forecasts to inform policy, ensure efficient markets, and enhance public understanding of energy’s economic and environmental impacts.

 OPEC (Organization of the Petroleum Exporting Countries) is a permanent intergovernmental cartel of oil-exporting states whose mission is to coordinate and unify members’ petroleum policies to stabilize oil markets—ensuring efficient supply to consumers, steady income to producers, and fair returns to investors.

+These sources were chosen not only because they provide relevant data and are credible but also because they are the first publishers of that data (except from Interactive Brokeres) and thus its performance critical to use the actual source to reduce latency (again, conscious choice about interactive brokers due to budget limitations of the author).

+It also represents a more realistic scenario when gathering data from public sources, organizations like these are the most likelily to publish good public data (non-profit or government).

+## Data from the sources

+### Interactive Brokers API

+From the IB API we request real-time live tick-by-tick streaming data (tick is the smallest unit the price of an asset or a derivative can move) as well as full market depth level 2 data (buy and sell limit orders at varous levels / prices).
+The API is authenticated with a demo account to prevent financial ruin of the author.

+### CFTC